-Lesson 1: Use good quality ingredients.
-Look for cold press, unfiltered, extra virgin olive oil.
-Definitely do not use mass-produced, clear, flavorless olive oils.
+- Use good quality ingredients.
+Look for cold pressed, unfiltered, extra virgin olive oil.
+Definitely do not use mass-produced, clear, flavorless “light” olive oils.
 I’ve been using Old Country Olive Oil, which is from a family farm in Lebanon and sold locally in Houston and through their website.
-Each bottle is numbered and labeled by hand, and they give a portion of their proceeds to MS research.
+Each bottle is numbered and labeled by hand, and they give a portion of their proceeds to MS Society research.
 It’s delicious.

-Lesson 2: Dice your shallots very small, and bonus points for letting them soak in champagne vinegar for a few minutes before you add the other ingredients.
-The shallots will mellow in flavor and bite after they’ve taken a little bath in the acidity.
+- Dice your shallots very small, and bonus points for letting them soak in vinegar for 10 minutes before you add the other ingredients.
+The shallots will mellow in flavor after they’ve taken a little bath in the acidity.

-Lesson 5: Please for the sake of all things delicious, do NOT over dress your salad.
+- Please, for the sake of all things delicious, do NOT over dress your salad.
 Each leaf should be lightly coated in dressing, without any extra pooling in the bottom of your bowl.
-If you need more dressing after you’ve tossed it well, you can always drizzle on a little more.
-Better yet, leave the mason jar of your delicious dressing sitting by the salad bowl for heavy hitters.
+If you need more dressing after you’ve tossed it well, you can always add a little more.
+Better yet, leave the mason jar of delicious dressing sitting by the salad bowl for heavy hitters.

 Super Simple Salad Dressing